Patricia L. Herbold: Charitable efforts

 (Singapore $2.5 million) gift to the Fred Hutchinson Cancer Center to establish the Herbold Computational Biology Program.

 Environmental conservation

 Ambassador Herbold has worked with Long Live the Kings, a non-profit organization dedicated to the restoration of wild salmon in the Pacific Northwest.

 Awards

 Ambassador Herbold was the first recipient of the annual Scholar of Life Award of St. Joseph Orphanage and was inducted into the Horatio Alger Association of Distinguished Americans in April, 2014.

 Family

-Ambassador Herbold and her husband, Robert J. Herbold., have three grown children, Donna, Gregory, and Jim, who has ties to Singapore having previously worked for the Infocomm Development Agency.
+Ambassador Herbold and her husband, Robert J. Herbold, have three grown children, Donna, Gregory, and Jim, and seven grandchildren.